BryanJacobs/FIDO2Applet/docs/implementation.md

 ### Enumeration

-Finding whether a particular credential is an RK is done by walking the list, and for each RK that is flagged as valid (ie not deleted), doing a byte-exact comparison with the credential ID being checked.
+Finding whether a particular credential is an RK is done by walking the list, and doing a byte-exact comparison with the credential ID being checked.
+This means deleting an RK invalidates it even when it is presented to the authenticator in an `allowList`.

 Each RK has a bit that says whether it is a "representative" of a unique RP.
 This is set at the time the credential is being stored.
 When a credential with this bit set is deleted, all the credentials are scanned to find another credential sharing that same RP.
 If there is one, it is flagged as the new representative.

+RKs are stored in a list in order of their creation.
+When an RK is replaced, it is moved to the end of the list, so the stored RKs are always sorted.

-Enumerating assertions is done by storing, in memory, the relevant portions of the getAssertion request and the index of the last resident key returned.
-The monotonic counter value at the time of creation is stored in flash with each RK. `getNextAssertion` goes through the whole resident key list again and ignores any that have counter values equal to or greater than the one at that index; this ensures that creds are produced in the standard-specified "descending" order, but does mean that each `getNextAssertion` call takes time on the order of the number of stored RKs.
+Enumerating assertions is done by storing, in memory, the relevant portions of the getAssertion request and the index of the last resident key returned. `getNextAssertion` goes through the resident key list in reverse, starting with the key "before" the one last returned; this ensures that creds are produced in the standard-specified "descending" order.